It Takes a Digital Village to Improve Smallholders’ Productivity and Resilience.

 Research

 A continuous engagement of seasoned expertise has enabled continuous engagements around crosscutting issues that have collaborations that are the armor of solutions.
 Climate change impacts and conflicts are now sabotaging food production and distribution.
-FSPN Africa through voluntary carbon financing, is training farmers into being climate resilience ambassadors, where they earn from good agricultural practices, that sequestrate carbon from the atmosphere
+FSPN Africa, through voluntary carbon financing, is training farmers to be climate resilience ambassadors, where they earn from good agricultural practices that sequestrate carbon from the atmosphere.

 Simplified communications